Quantum Cryptanalysis of Farfalle and (Generalised) Key-Alternating Feistel Networks: Conclusions

 \section{Conclusions}

-In this paper we show that the pseudorandom function Farfalle admits an application of Simon's algorithm in various settings.
+In this paper we show that the pseudo-random function Farfalle admits an application of Simon's algorithm in various settings.
 Several scenarios have been shown by \textbf{Constructions 1} and \textbf{2}, where much more similar combinations is clearly possible.
 Based on the provided constructions, we show that forgery attacks are possible to mount on Farfalle-SAE and SIV modes, as well as a construction of a quantum distinguisher for the Farfalle-WBC mode.
 The presented attacks indicate that the main weakness of Farfalle is actually the one which may potentially admit higher order differential attacks, as discussed in \cite[Section 8]{Farfale}.
-In context of the Kravatte instance (which is based on Keccak-$p$ permutation), we note that the authors of Farfalle did not claim the quantum resistant against the attacker who can make quantum superposition queries.
+In context of the Kravatte instance (which is based on Keccak-$p$ permutation) and Xoofff instance (based on Xoodoo permutation), we note that their authors do not claim the quantum resistance against the attacker who can make quantum superposition queries (the \textbf{Q2} attack model).
 At the end, we show that one can extract a secret round key by applying two different interpolation formulas by using a reasonable amount of different periods obtained by applying Simon's or Simon-Grover algorithm to reduced-round versions (Generalized) Feistel networks in many recent papers.
-This shows that the existing attacks on GFNs do not only provide efficient quantum distinguishers (excluding Grover's search of certain round keys), but also one is able to derive some information related to the secret (round) key just by considering obtained periods. \\\\
+Especially in the case of a vector space representation of inner functions, we derive certain improvements based on trade-offs which regard different underlying parameters.
+In general, our methods for round-key extraction show that the existing attacks on GFNs do not only provide efficient quantum distinguishers (excluding Grover's search of certain round keys), but also one is able to derive some information related to the secret (round) key just by considering obtained periods. \\\\